jonlachmann/hestiacp-wsgi/README.md

  - This is for Python3.

+ - Upgrade your mod_wsgi to 4.6 + (libapache2-mod-wsgi-py3 provides version 4.3)

  - You should create a venv in private dir inside your web domain.

  - Your project should be alogside venv named as domain_name.